Customer Experience Design and Digital Innovation

 Human-centered design is an approach to design that prioritizes the needs, wants, and limitations of the end user, rather than those of the manufacturer or designer.
 It is an iterative process that involves close collaboration between designers and the people who will actually be using the product or service and seeks to understand their perspectives and experiences in order to create designs that are truly effective and appealing.

 The focus on the human aspect of design is what sets human-centered design apart from other design approaches.
-Rather than designing for aesthetics or technical feasibility alone, human-centered design considers the emotional, cognitive, and physical aspects of the user’s experience.
+Rather than designing for aesthetics or technical feasibility alone, human-centred design considers the emotional, cognitive, and physical aspects of the user’s experience.
 This often results in designs that are not only functional, but also intuitive, appealing, and enjoyable to use.

 The Business is the Product